Marathon Pacers Explained: Pros And Cons Of Running With A Pacer

 Deciding whether to use a pacer is a personal decision, but the good news is that it’s free and non-binding—you can always disassociate from the group even if you’ve started with them.

 It’s your race.
-Marathon pacers are there as a tool to help you; you owe them nothing and they owe you nothing.
+Marathon pacers are there as a tool to help you; you owe them nothing, and they owe you nothing.

 You can use the service with gratitude to choose to do your own thing; both are totally valid choices.

 Looking to improve your marathon PR?
-Take a look at our marathon training resources to help get you there!
+Take a look at our marathon distance training resources to help get you there!

 Marathon runners.